 — John McAfee (@officialmcafee) September 15, 2019

 McAfee further added that distributed exchanges, which are already here in the market, are exactly what the crypto industry needs.
-Distributed or decentralized exchanges don’t hold money, or information, and offer utmost privacy.
+Distributed or decentralized crypto exchanges don’t hold money, or information, and offer utmost privacy.
 In fact, they exactly represent what the Bitcoin pioneers would have expected, as they least interfere with your daily transactions, and let the users take total control.

 Why are decentralized exchanges important?
 Well, the answer is that they let decentralized currencies be decentralized, as they don’t control the market the way they’re centralized counterparts do.
 They simply facilitate trade and nothing else.
 They let you pour in money when you want, and let you take it out when you want to, without any restrictions.
 Therefore, this makes them extremely important to end the dominance of centralized exchanges.
 It’s not that the latter was evil.
 However, the future looks inclined towards the former, which are more liberal in nature.